Kamala Harris to hold election eve rally in front of Philly Art Museum: What to know

 Phase 2

-The following streets will be closed from 8 a.m. on Saturday, Nov.
-2, to 8 p.m. on Tuesday, Nov.
+The following streets were closed at 8 a.m. on Saturday, Nov.
+2, and will remain closed until 8 p.m. on Tuesday, Nov.
 5:

 - Kelly Drive (inbound) is closed from 25th Street to Benjamin Franklin Parkway